giri2103/ExpenseTracker/README.md

 # ExpenseTracker
-This is the app which is totally created using ReactJS, I have used the react component concept also used state for handling the updates, dynamic list and etc. This app helps user to find it's monthly expenditure for each year user can add the data and the data will be added to the list dynamically with the help of 'useState' and will be shown.
+This is the app which is totally created using ReactJS, I have used the react component concept also used state for handling the updates, dynamic list and etc. This app helps user to find it's monthly expenditure for each year user can add the data and the data will be added to the list dynamically with the help of 'useState' and will be shown I have also used prop for making communication between parent and child component.

 I have created this app to apply the concept which I learned till now in react also I will be use this after I learn the backend web development then I will create a login and register page where users where user can register and then login to put there expenses in this app.